geoscarr/geoscarr/README.md

   ㅤㅤㅤㅤㅤ
                    ㅤ^_^

                    ✦ : DO NOT CONTINOUSLY FOLLOW IF I HAVE MOVED AWAY FROM YOU.
 IT MAKES ME UNCOMFY.
+I DON'T GIVE A FUCK IF YOU ' RECOGNIZE ME. '

 ✦ : Multifandom ; F1, DW, SFAWTDE / DAWTDE , DC. ( Sometimes. ) [ DW, F1 AND SFAWTDE are my biggest fixations. ]